 The SAC will respond rapidly to changes in service delivery.
 Regular review will ensure the coming together of all the stakeholders needed to deliver an up-to-date, modern specialty curriculum.
 The curriculum will indicate the last date of formal review monitoring and document revision.

 9 Equality and diversity

-The Royal Colleges of Physicians will comply, and ensure compliance, with the requirements of equality and diversity legislation, such as the:
+The Royal Colleges of Physicians will comply, and ensure compliance, with the requirements of equality and diversity legislation set out in the Equality Act 2010.